VenkataKondaReddy001/Legalesign-Assignment-Bhumi/README.md

 # Legalesign Top 50 Albums

 Legalesign is venturing into the music business and here it is a sample preview of how it looks.
-Build it using JavaScript (or TypeScript) and React
+Project includes TypeScript and React.

 ### `Features`

 1) Displaying Top 50 albums data in a more design way and developing the most common header , footer for Legalesign company.
-2) Search functionality for name and artist, and filter functionality for ( Top Rated, Latest Releases, Old releases, Artist A-Z, Artist Z-A , Album A-Z, Album Z-A, Price Low to High, Price High to Low )
+2) Search functionality for name and artist, and filter functionality for ( Top Rated, Latest Releases, Old releases, Artist A-Z, Artist Z-A , Album A-Z, Album Z-A, Price Low to High, Price High to Low ).
-3) added featured artists list
+3) Added featured artists list.
-4) link actions to reference pages implemented
+4) Link actions to reference pages implemented.
-5) Responsive design for mobile, tablet and desktop
+5) Responsive design for mobile, tablet and desktop.

 ## Available Scripts